top of page

 Earth tones.

-***I recommend going with the first four color tones in the chart below: black, brown, tan, beige.***
+***I recommend starting with the first four colors in the chart below: black, brown, tan, & beige.***

 Don't all match in color, but make sure the colors "go together."
 Some examples are below.